 On the following Saturday, Queen's Park were at home again with a game against Leith Athletic.
 The visitors went into a two-goal lead in the first half through two John Marshall strikes but goals from Johnny Cameron and a scrimmage tied the scores at half-time.
 Queen's had most of the play in the second half but failed to take their chances until Davie Stewart finally beat 'keeper William Cox with a 30-yard daisy-cutter.
 That was the end of the scoring.

-After four low-key matches, the serious stuff started on Saturday 19 September 1895 with a Glasgow Cup first round tie against Rangers at Ibrox Park.
+After four low-key matches, the serious stuff started on Saturday 21 September 1895 with a Glasgow Cup first round tie against Rangers at Ibrox Park.
 Queen's Park supporters had started a brake club and the trip to Ibrox was their first outing.
 The Queen's Park team was - Anderson; Smellie and Smith; Gillespie, McFarlane and Allison; W Stewart, D Stewart, McColl, Cameron and Lambie.
 In 12 minutes, Alex Smith scored for Rangers from a scrimmage but Davie Stewart equalised in 30 minutes with a shot high into the net.
 Queen's then took the lead before the interval when Willie Stewart was on the end of a fine McFarlane cross.
 Queen's Park played well in the second half and should have increased their lead.
 However, in 85 minutes, there was a shock for the Spiders when Kenny Anderson rushed out to meet a through pass.
 He could only hit the ball against Alex Smith and it bounded off the Rangers man into the net to tie the scores at 2-2.
 There was said to have been "breathless excitement" among the 12,000 spectators as each goal was then assailed in turn in the closing minutes but a hard-fought match ended in a draw.
+Queen's had arranged a match away to Blackburn Rovers on the following Saturday, but on the understanding that it would be cancelled if the Glasgow Cup tie ended in a draw.

-The Glasgow Cup replay with Rangers took place at Hampden Park on the following Saturday.
+The Glasgow Cup replay with Rangers took place at Hampden Park on the Saturday 28 September.
 A total of 16,508 spectators paid for admission.
 With members and season ticket holders included, the overall attendance was close to 20,000.
+This was one of the largest gates at Hampden for some time.
 Fourteen Ellison's turnstiles were in operation as part of a trial of their efficiency.
 The crowd was admitted in a quiet and orderly manner and the trial was deemed a success.
 Queen's Park had early chances in the match but, in 10 minutes, Rangers took the lead through Hugh McCreadie.
 Queen's equalised in 20 minutes when Bob McColl fired a Waddell pass past a helpless John McLeod in the Rangers' goal.
 The Ibrox side had been on top in the first half but Queen's Park dominated the early stages of the second period and took the lead from a scrimmage in front of goal.The Light Blues resounded quickly and drew level once again when McCreadie was first to the loose ball after Kenny Anderson had parried a shot.
 Less than a minute later, however, Willie Lambie put Queen's back ahead "amidst the wildest enthusiasm" after a fine passing move.
 The remainder of the match was fiercely contested.
 Just before the final whistle, Alex Smith missed a great chance to draw the sides level for a third time and the Spiders progressed to the next round off the competition.

 A week later, Queen's Park were at Cathkin Park facing Third Lanark in the second round of the Glasgow Cup.
 A crowd of 12,000 saw Queen's take the lead in five minutes when Willie Lambie dribbled through the Thirds' defence and fired in an unsaveable shot.
 There was little between the sides but Bob McColl doubled the Spiders' lead in 20 minutes with a great shot "amidst great manifestations of enthusiasm".
 Contrary to expectations, Queen's were having the better of the game but slackness at the back allowed John Fyfe to dash in and score.
 After Jack Peddie had missed a great chance for the home side, Willie Stewart made the score 3-1 after some fine forward play.
 Willie Lambie then burst through at great pace to seal a 4-1 victory for the Spiders.